cssgunc/CSPortal/README.md

-# CS+SG: Rewriting the Code Test App
+# CS+SG: Rewriting the Code Portal

-This is a test app to figure out how the different elements in the tech stack for the RTC website work together/if they work well together.
+This is the member and fellow portal for Rewriting the Code.
+It contains resources, opportunities, webinars, referrals, contact information, etc.